axibase/atsd-use-cases/research/paris-accords/README.md

 and analyze the results of several decades of effort.
 The New York State data can be extrapolated to serve as a microcosm for the efforts of the entire country.

-The data trakcs information from diverse sectors of the economy: industrial, residential, commercial, and transportation.
+The data tracks information from diverse sectors of the economy: industrial, residential, commercial, and transportation.
 Additionally, there are figures which concern energy imported into New York State.
 This is an interesting and important metric to consider because externally produced energy makes up more than half of the [New York State energy market](https://www.eia.gov/state/analysis.php?sid=NY).